 Our skin faces billions of pollution particles daily because of the harmful atmosphere we are exposed to in the city.
 But just how bad is that for our skin?
-According to research conducted by the skin experts at The Pond’s Institute, we underestimate the impact of pollution on skin.
-So we asked them all there is to know about pollution and its detrimental effects on our skin.
+According to research conducted by the skin experts at The Pond’s Institute, here’s what you should know about pollution and its detrimental effects on our skin:

 Pollution is made up of aggressors that we encounter in our everyday lives that come from smog, dust, traffic fumes, outdoor air, indoor air, UV rays and even from water, and many other seemingly-innocent products.